Ægir: Modern representations and influence

 The mineral aegirine, first described from samples in Kongsberg, Norway, in 1821, was named after Ægir.

 Ægir has been the subject of a variety of art pieces.
 These include Swedish artist Nils Blommér's painting Näcken och Ägirs döttrar (1850); Swedish sculptor's Johan Peter Molin's (d.
 1874) fountain relief Ægir; and German illustrator Emil Doepler's Ægir (1901).

 He is also the namesake of a Norwegian corvette produced in 1967 (Ægir), a coastal defense ship in the Imperial German Navy, as well as many other ships.

 An exoplanet, Epsilon Eridani b, discovered in 2000, was formally named Ægir.

-Ægir is also referenced in modern popular culture.
-Superhero Shoto Todoroki, in the Japanese anime and manga series Boku no Hero Academia, has a move called the "Great Glacial Aegir".
+In modern popular culture, the name Ægir is referenced in the Japanese anime and manga series Boku no Hero Academia, where the superhero Shoto Todoroki has a move called the "Great Glacial Aegir".